orisai/auth/docs/README.md

 $firewall->login($identity);
 ```

-### Access entry
+### Access entries

-Reason why user has or does not have permission can be described by a policy by adding an access entry:
+Reasons why user has or does not have permission can be described by a policy by adding access entries:

 ```php
 use Orisai\Auth\Authentication\Identity;